teckno/Bemblin/readme.md

 ![Logo](https://github.com/teckno/Bemblin/blob/main/Screenshots/Rectangle.png)

-• A language learning app
+- A language learning app

-• With the Hope of connecting Africa and the rest of the world through learning languages.
+- With the Hope of connecting Africa and the rest of the world through learning languages.

-• Translating material with ease
+- Translating material with ease

-•Documationing and making learning African languages fun
+- Documationing and making learning African languages fun

-•Offering reading, writing, hearing, and listening service
+- Offering reading, writing, hearing, and listening service

 ## Screenshots